INDUSTRIAL & OFFLINE

 .

-On 29 October 2012, Hurricane Sandy made herself felt in the New York Metropolitan area directly affecting operations of New York New Jersey Rail.
+On 29 October 2012, Hurricane Sandy made herself felt in the New York Metropolitan area and directly affected operations of New York New Jersey Rail.

 Despite the hurricane making landfall just south of Atlantic City, NJ at approximately 20:00 hours EDST; the immense size of Hurricane Sandy impacted New York City.
 Winds from Hurricane Sandy were in excess of 90 miles per hour, with winds to some degree or another recorded at over 1000 miles away from the center of the storm.